Troubleshooting Applications Upgraded from Visual Basic 6.0

 ' Visual Basic 6.0 On Local Error GoTo Result Dim x() As Boolean Dim y As Variant y = x(10) Result: If Err.Number = 9 Then ' Do something.
 Else ' Do something else.
 End If

 Before upgrading, Err.Number will always return 9 (Subscript out of range) and execute the first part of the If statement.
 After upgrading, it will return 91 (Object variable or With block not set) and execute the Else clause.
-This is because in Visual Basic .NET, an array must be initialized before it can be referenced; in Visual Basic 6.0, arrays were initialized when declared.
+This is because in Visual Basic 2008, an array must be initialized before it can be referenced; in Visual Basic 6.0, arrays are initialized when declared.

 If you depend on the return values from Err.Number in your code, you should carefully test the results and modify your code as necessary.